Peter Willmott (businessman): Personal life

-Willmott, an avid horse breeder, lives with his wife in Chicago, Illinois; they also have a house in Williamstown, Massachusetts.
+Willmott, an avid horse breeder, lived with his wife in Chicago, Illinois; they also had a house in Williamstown, Massachusetts.

 Willmott served on Williams' Board of Trustees from 1983 to 1998 and was Chair of the Board from 1988 to 1998.
 He previously served on the board of trustees of the Clark Art Institute, the Associated Colleges of Illinois, and the Children's Memorial Medical Center.
+He died on November 11, 2023.